Skip to main content

 Major Flag 3: Multiple License Jurisdiction Changes

-This section is about some casinos that changed jurisdictions many times, from the UK to Malta to Curacao, to flee stricter regulations
+This section is about some casinos that changed jurisdictions many times, from the UK to Malta to Curacao, to flee stricter regulations.

 Detection (10 minutes):